Zimmi48/gps-bank-data-analysis/README.md

     cd gps-bank-data-analysis &&
     ghc analyser.hs

+##How to use the software

-To use it, you will need a Google Places API key.
+The first time you run the software, it will prompt you for a Google Places API key.
 To create one, go to the [Google APIs Console](https://code.google.com/apis/console/?noredirect).
-Once you have it, copy-paste it in a file called "analyzer.conf" in the local directory where you are going to run the software.

 To know all the options, do ```./analyzer --help```.

-##Input files
+###Input files

 The software takes as input a position data file (in KML or Google's JSON format).
 One way to get one would be going to
 [Google Takeout](https://www.google.com/settings/takeout)